-Index Option Values increase when Index Option Values decrease when you add assets to an Index Option by Purchase Payment, make allocation instruction changes that transfer Contract Value, or request an Early Reallocation into the Index Option, we transfer assets held in the Variable Option on an interim basis to your selected Index Option according to allocation instructions, or you receive a positive Performance Credit or Daily Adjustment you take assets out of an Index Option by withdrawal (including any financial adviser fees that you choose to have us pay from this Contract), make allocation instruction changes that transfer Contract Value, or request an Early Reallocation out of the Index Option, you receive a negative Performance Credit or Daily Adjustment, or we deduct Contract fees and expenses contract fees and expenses we deduct from the index Options include the product fee, rider fee, contract maintenance charge, and withdrawal charge as described in section 7, Expenses and Adjustments.
-Financial adviser fees that you choose to have us pay from this Contract are described in section 1, The Contract.
+Index Option Values increase when Index Option Values decrease when you add assets to an Index Option by Purchase Payment, make allocation instruction changes that transfer Contract Value, or request an Early Reallocation into the Index Option, we transfer assets held in the Variable Option on an interim basis to your selected Index Option according to allocation instructions, or you receive a positive Performance Credit or Daily Adjustment you take assets out of an Index Option by withdrawal (including any financial adviser fees that you choose to have us pay from this Contract), make allocation instruction changes that transfer Contract Value, or request an Early Reallocation out of the Index Option, you receive a negative Performance Credit or Daily Adjustment, or we deduct Contract fees and expenses Contract force and expenses we deduct from the Index Ontions include the videx for contract maintenance charge and deducted at different times during the Index Year as stated in section 7, Expenses and Adjustments.
+We pay financial adviser fees to your Financial Professional or the Financial Professional's firm upon written request as stated in section 1, The Contract.
+The Daily Adjustment applies on any Business Day other than the Term Start Date or the Term End Date.